Chazzychouse/chrome-extension/README.md

 - For background requests, use the messaging system as shown in the content script example
 - For direct requests from React components, use the API utilities in `src/api/api.ts`

+## Environment Variables

+This project uses environment variables to store sensitive information like API keys and endpoints.
+The `.env` file is used for local development and is not committed to the repository.

+Available environment variables:
+- `API_KEY`: Your API key for authentication
+- `API_BASE_URL`: The base URL for API requests

 ## License